-Results-Driven Criminal Defense Attorney Fights Serious Gun and Weapons Charges in Camden County and throughout South Jersey
+Results-Driven Criminal Defense Attorney Fights Serious Gun And Weapons Charges In Voorhees, Camden County And Throughout South Jersey

-Make no mistake about it, weapons charges in New Jersey are serious business.
+Make no mistake about it: Weapons charges in New Jersey are serious.
 In fact, New Jersey has some of the toughest gun crimes laws in the country.
 It’s not unusual to be facing the possibility of real jail time because you were unaware of New Jersey’s very restrictive gun carrying and permit laws.

 When you or someone you care about is facing criminal charges for a weapons-related infraction, it’s imperative that you contact an aggressive criminal defense lawyer immediately to fight your charges.
-You can rely on the experience and knowledge of criminal defense attorney Stephen R. Piper.
-He will fight your charges and, if appropriate, get you approved for Pre-Trial Intervention so you can avoid jail time.
+You can rely on the experience and knowledge of criminal defense that I have.
+I am attorney Stephen R. Piper, and I am ready to take your case.
+I will fight your charges and, if appropriate, get you approved for pretrial intervention so you can avoid jail time.

 If you are facing gun charges in New Jersey, it’s important that you realize that your freedom may be on the line.
 The sentences for violent crimes and gun-related charges include prison time.
-As a former Camden County Assistant Prosecutor, criminal defense attorney Stephen R. Piper understands how the state builds its cases and what can be done to get weapons charges reduced while minimizing the potential consequences.
+As a former Camden County assistant prosecutor, I understand how the state builds its cases and what can be done to get weapons charges reduced while minimizing the potential consequences.

-The seriousness of these charges means you need an experienced attorney who can help you minimize the consequences whether you have been arrested for a single gun charge or if the weapons charges are in addition to drug crimes or other crimes.
+The seriousness of these charges means you need an experienced attorney who can help you minimize the consequences, whether you have been arrested for a single gun charge, or a weapons charge in addition to a drug crime or other crime.
 Be aware, as well, that New Jersey gun laws apply to everyone and anyone, not just New Jersey residents.
 Ignorance of New Jersey’s strict gun laws won’t be an excuse in court.

-The severity of penalties associated with weapons possession is based on the level of crime.
-A third degree weapons offense, for example, involves possession of a sawed-off shotgun or bomb/explosive device.
-If convicted of a 3rd degree weapons offense, you will face up to five years in prison.
+The severity of penalties associated with weapons possession is based on the level of the crime.
+A third-degree weapons offense, for example, involves possession of a sawed-off shotgun or bomb/explosive device.
+If convicted of a third-degree weapons offense, you will face up to five years in prison.

-Prohibited Weapons – There are some weapons that are considered extremely dangerous and New Jersey does not allow anyone to possess them.
-There are no permits available for these weapons and if you are found with any of the following weapons in your possession in New Jersey, you will be facing serious consequences.
-Possession of any of these prohibited weapons is considered a fourth degree crime (punishable by up to 18 months in prison):
+- Prohibited weapons: Some weapons are considered extremely dangerous, and New Jersey does not allow anyone to possess them.
+There are no permits available for these weapons, and if you are found with any of the following weapons in your possession in New Jersey, you will be facing serious consequences.
+Possession of any of these prohibited weapons is considered a fourth-degree crime (punishable by up to 18 months in prison):

 - Hollow point bullets